secretflow/secretflow/docs/components/federated_learning/horizontal_federated_learning/tree.md

-# Federated XGBoost
+# Horizontally Federated XGBoost
-Federate XGBoost currently supports the construction of horizontal scene tree boosting models
+Horizontally Federated XGBoost currently supports the construction of horizontal scene tree boosting models

 In the horizontal federated learning scenario, the data is partitioned horizontally according to the sample, that is, the data schema of each participant is consistent and has the same columns and types.